Likes, clicks, followers — the influencer marketing industry is obsessed with attention. But attention is only half of the equation.

 Gen Z is highly influenced by endorsements from celebrities and influencers.
 But is that enough to reach them?

-See what else motivates and engages this generation in our report, Gen Z: All Grown Up.
+See what else motivates and engages this generation in our report, Gen Z: Connecting with the Connected Generation.
 If you can earn your way into their first shopping carts, you could have a fan for life.

 Ryan is the Marketing Communications Manager at Helixa, where he leads content strategy from the NYC office.
 He believes in a lot of things, but never ghosts, guilty pleasures, or his Florida Gators’ offense.